wastingnotime/blog/content/sagas/game-hub/the-first-breath/epic-continues.md

 summary: "The spark of Trivia Duel marks the moment when play meets architecture.
 Beneath the simplicity of two minds facing a question, patterns of state, timing, and fairness begin to unfold — the quiet architecture behind every duel."
 date: "2025-11-07"
 tags:
+  # Domain
+  - trivia-duel
+  # Technology
-- game-dev
+  - architecture
   - distributed-systems
-- architecture
+  # Process / Meta
   - reflection
+  - game-dev
 ---

 ### Epic continues — the duel begins